TheLogicMaster/clearwing-vm/README.md

 - Crash logs
 - Add additional safe-points in loops without function calls to prevent freezes on GC/exit
 - Debugger (Possibly by python GDB based debug server)
+- Floating point to int conversion conformance (Undefined in C++, needs to round to zero with special cases for NaN and infinity)

 ## Dependencies
 - C++ 20